hmcts/terraform-module-servicebus-topic/README.md

 # terraform-module-servicebus-topic

-A Terraform module for creating Azure Service Bus topics Refer to the following link for a detailed explanation of the Azure Service Bus topic.
+A Terraform module for creating Azure Service Bus topic Refer to the following link for a detailed explanation of the Azure Service Bus topic.

 [Azure Service Bus Topic](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions) <br />